geoserver/geoserver.github.io/_posts/2022-10-24-geoserver-2-21-2-released.md

 ### REST API Cache Reset

 For everyone who enjoys automating GeoServer a really useful feature.
-For the longest time GeoServer has had a REST API endpoint for reseting and reloading the Catalogue.
+For the longest time GeoServer has had a REST API endpoint for resetting and reloading the Catalogue.

 This change allows a reset of the information cached for: